hphoang343/homework/README.txt

 ================= install =============
 * services
  - PRD: deploy database on kubernetes not good idea.
 If you can, we can deploy replication/ clusters architect (cluster/percona/mariadb ...).
- In this case, i use hostpath for store data of database (in production, you)
+ In this case, i use hostpath for store data of database (in production, you need NFS server/ SAN)

 	cd deploy/ansible
 	ansible-playbook main.yml